cutright/IMRT-QA-Data-Miner/README.md

 # IMRT-QA-Data-Miner
 Scans a directory for IMRT QA results.
-Requires python3.

 ### Quick update
 Stay tuned, working on a more robust method that uses original text coordinates.